 Alice C. Linsley

-The best way to appreciate the biblical narrative is to honor the story as a meaningful whole while investigating the smaller supportive details.
+The best way to appreciate the Biblical narrative is to honor the story as a meaningful whole while investigating the smaller anthropologically significant details.

 Some commentaries on Genesis cut the whole into pieces to get at what is inside.
 This seems an impatient mode of operating.
 I'm reminded of a problem I occasionally encounter when trying to open the large dog food bags with white stitching across the top.
 To open the bag properly one must find the right end of the string, jiggle it a bit and pull in a straight line.
 If you try to rip from the wrong end or yank at an odd angle, the bag won't open.
 If at this point you become frustrated and take scissors to the bag you will get at what's inside, but you will have destroyed the integrity of the whole.